Bridal Shower Etiquette You Should Know Before You Start Planning

 Where can the bridal shower be held?

 There's no bridal shower protocol for where the shower should be.
-The event can be hosted anywhere.
+The event can be hosted anywhere (there are some great options on The Knot Vendor Marketplace).
 "You can have it in someone's party room in their apartment complex, you could have it in someone's living room or you could have it at someone's lake house.
 You just have to be able to accommodate the guest list," Gottsman says.

 Do bridal showers have dress codes?